Face washing: Maintaining skin hygiene and cleanliness to promote skin health

-Face washing is an action in which we do to maintain skin hygiene by effectively eliminating the accumulated dirt, oil, and debris that settle on the skin's surface during the day.
+Face washing can maintain skin hygiene by effectively eliminating the accumulated dirt, oil, and debris that settle on the skin's surface during the day.

 This is important for getting rid of pollutants, excess sebum secretion, and other impurities that can clog the pores and lead to breakouts or skin problems, often common in oily skin types.
 Regularly cleansing the face can contribute to overall skin health by preventing the buildup of bacteria and reducing the risk of skin conditions such as acne, blackheads, and other blemishes.

 Preparing the Skin for Other Skincare Routines

+A child washing her face in the early 20th century in the United States, using a wash basin.

 Face-washing also serves as a preparatory step for other skincare routines, such as applying moisturisers, serums, or treatments.
-This is particularly common in females who do makeup.
+This is particularly common with people who use makeup.
 It ensures that the skin is clean and ready to absorb the beneficial ingredients of subsequent products, no matter for a night routine, or for the pre-makeup products.

 Skin types

 Although components of the skin carry out similar functions among individuals, skin properties can differ between one another.
 Helena Rubinstein identified four main skin types in the 1900s – dry, oily, combination and sensitive.
 There is also normal skin type that describes a well-balanced condition of the skin.
 These skin types are classified based on factors like the amount of sebum and level of skin hydration.

 Dry skin, also known as xerosis, describes the condition when skin appears to be dull and rough, with pores hardly to be seen.
 A person with dry skin is more prone to experiencing itch, and redness, as there is a reduced hydration in their skin.

 Oily skin can be easily observed and identified by its enlarged pores and greasy appearance.
 It is closely related to excess sebum excretion, and can often lead to dermatologic issues like acne.

+A woman in Botswana receiving a facial cleaning service at a wellness provider.

 Combination skin is the most common skin type.
 It refers to a person's skin where some regions are dry and some regions are oily.

 Sensitive skin is a special condition when a person's skin is hyperactive or hypersensitive towards external stimuli.
 With a weakened barrier in protecting the skin, stimuli like heat, pain, itch and electrical can have greater effect in individuals.
 This condition also results in a higher prevalence of suffering from cutaneous disorders like acne, rosacea, skin allergies and more.